MQB Coursework Assessment#

 Final assessment of computing coursework#

-The weekly log files are provided to help you spot general, as well as programming language-specific issues with your computing coursework.
+The weekly log files are provided to help you spot general, as well as programming language-specific, issues with your computing coursework.
 You may and should fix bugs and other problems that the feedback logs bring to your attention.
 The assessor will have a look at how much you addressed the issues in the final assessment (by re-running all the weeks’ scripts).
 The final assessment will necessarily be more subjective than the weekly assessments, because the goal is to provide an overall, summative picture of how you did and what you can improve on.
-You will get feedback if these issues needed to be addressed in the final written assessment.
-The final marks will be based upon your particular coursework marking criteria (please ask your course / module instructor and administrator for them).
+You will get feedback if these issues need to be addressed in the final written assessment.
+The final marks will be based upon your particular coursework marking criteria (please ask your course/module instructor and administrator for them).

 Plagiarism#